tonymm81/web_page/README.md

 report: made up some graphics.
 I also added the toolbar and drawer where user can navigate to different pages.
 I also update the interface value to upcoming worktime page.

+version 110:

+report: Build up the components, forecast has it api call function. not connected yet. also changing web page changing the headliner text.
+Also modified interface file.